ShortlistShortlistedRemoved from shortlist 52

 The Yamaha EF6300iSDE's engine, 357 cc Yamaha MZ360 OHV 4-stroke, fueled by gasoline, can deliver 120/240V.
 It provides a running wattage of 5,500W and reaches a peak wattage of 6,300W.

-The inverter generator features a convenient and easy-to-use electric starter (battery included).
-It is rated for a noise of 58 dBA (less noisy than a refrigerator).
+The inverter generator is rated for a noise of 58 dBA (less noisy than a conversation at home).
+Its starting mechanism is based on a simple and elegant electric starter (battery included).

 This generator features Yamaha's Smart Throttle™.
 This load-sensing feature automatically adjusts engine speed to match its load in order to offer greater fuel efficiency and noise reduction.

-The EF6300iSDE can operate for up to 13.3 hours with a full tank (fuel consumption around 0.34 GPH), due to its fuel capacity of 4.5 gallons.
+With a full tank, the EF6300iSDE can operate for up to 13.3 hours (fuel consumption around 0.34 GPH), thanks to its fuel capacity of 4.5 gallons.

-Sensitive electronics can be safely plugged in the AC outlets, as the EF6300iSDE produces a clean sine wave, with a <4% Total Harmonic Distortion (THD).
+Delicate electronics can be plugged in an AC outlets safely, as the EF6300iSDE generates a clean sine wave, reaching a <4% Total Harmonic Distortion (THD).

 Outlets